-Macarons get such bad press about being difficult to make.
-They may not be the easiest, but are not so bad, as you can see in the following recipe.
+Unfairly, Macarons get such bad press about being difficult to make.
+They may not be the easiest, but seriously, they are not so bad, as you can see in the following recipe.
 You just need to bear a few points in mind and before you know it, you will be creating perfect macarons every time.

-Take a look at my top tips for making macarons.
+If you are a complete beginner, you may like to take a look at my top tips for making macarons.

 Macarons are sometimes called macaroons.
 Technically this is incorrect, and you can read why here.